ehmicky/spyd/docs/algorithm.md

 _Solution_: We do a cold start, i.e. run functions once before benchmarking them.

+## Caching

+_Problem_: The benchmarked code might perform caching or memoization.
+This would make the first invocation much slower than later runs.

+_Solution_: If the first invocation is much slower than later runs, we discard it.

 ## Speedups

 _Problem_: Due to JavaScript engine optimization, the more a function is run,